 Professor Marcia Langton AM is an anthropologist and geographer and holds the Foundation Chair of Australian Indigenous Studies at the University of Melbourne.
+This year she was appointed Associate Provost.
 In 1993 she was made a member of the Order of Australia for her work in anthropology and advocacy of Aboriginal rights.

 Marcia Langton, a descendent of the fighting Yiman of Queensland, is a strong Indigenous leader with an unwavering commitment to achieve justice for her people.